This 1:20 scale model kit of the first engine-powered flying machine

 photographs to guide you through the building process.

-This kit contains a full-size plan, step-by-step instructions, laser
+This kit contains a full-size plan, step-by-step instruction booklet,

-cut balsa parts, hand-picked balsa strip wood, wire, thread,
+laser cut balsa parts, balsa strip wood, wire, thread,

 and Easy Built Lite tissue covering.
 Also includes a laser cut